Samatha-vipassanā: Theravāda and the vipassanā movement

 By the tenth century meditation was no longer practiced in the Theravada tradition, due to the belief that Buddhism had degenerated, and that liberation was no longer attainable until the coming of the future Buddha, Maitreya.
 It was reinvented in Myanmar (Burma) in the 18th century by Medawi (1728–1816), leading to the rise of the Vipassanā movement in the 20th century, reinventing vipassanā meditation, developing simplified meditation techniques (based on the Satipatthana sutta, the Ānāpānasati Sutta, the Visuddhimagga, and other texts), and emphasizing satipaṭṭhāna and bare insight.
 In this approach, samatha is regarded as a preparation for vipassanā, pacifying the mind and strengthening concentration, so that insight into impermanence can arise, which leads to liberation.
 Ultimately, these techniques aim at stream entry, which safeguards future development towards full awakening, despite the degenerated age we live in.
 (Note: (Fronsdal 1998): "The primary purpose for which Mahasi offered his form of vipassanā practice is the attainment of the first of the four traditional Theravāda levels of sainthood (that is, stream entry; sotāpatti) through the realization of nibbāna, or enlightenment."

 (Sharf 1995)"The initial 'taste' of nibbāna signals the attainment of sotapatti-the first of four levels of enlightenment-which renders the meditator a 'noble person' (ariya-puggala) destined for release from the wheel of existence (saṃsāra) in relatively short order.")

 Samatha

 According to the Theravāda tradition, samatha refers to techniques that help to calm the mind.
 Samatha is thought to be developed by samādhi, interpreted by the Theravāda commentatorial tradition as concentration-meditation, the ability to rest the attention on a single object of perception.
 One of the principal techniques for this purpose is mindfulness of breathing (Pāḷi: ānāpānasati).
-Samatha is commonly practiced as a prelude to and in conjunction with wisdom practices.
+It is commonly interpreted that Samatha should necessarily be practiced as a prelude to and in conjunction with wisdom practices.